AfricanResearchCloud/idia-containers/README.md

-# IDIA Software Containers - Singularity
+# IDIA Software Containers

-Inter University Data Intensive Astronomy repository which contains the singularity definition files for building the containers
+Inter-University Data Intensive Astronomy repository which contains the singularity definition files for building the containers

 ## Getting Started